Compare low interest loans in Canada

 • Cosigned personal loans.
 If your credit score is not the best, a friend or family member with strong finances can cosign your loan and help get you a better rate.
 However, if you miss payments on your cosigned personal loan, your guarantor’s credit score will go down and they’ll be on the hook to make payments on your behalf.

-Lenders look at many factors when reviewing your application.
+Lenders look at many factors when reviewing an application for low interest loans.
 While you may not need to meet all of these to get the best loan rates in Canada, they will help:

 1. Strong credit score